General Terms and Conditions with Customer Information

 This platform shall be a point of entry for out-of-court resolutions of disputes arising from online sales and service contracts concluded between consumers and traders.

-14.2 The Seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.
+14.2 The Seller is neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board.